-- (a) A lower 2/3 storey shop front façade is required along Oxford Street and Bronte Road, as identified in Figure 12, and a 6 storey street wall is required on all other streets. - (b) Above the block edge form a tower building form is required.
-This form is to be set back from the street edge and from the front, side and rear boundaries (refer to Figures 13 and 14). - (c) Towers must be slender so as to: - (i) Facilitate cross ventilation; - (ii) Provide high quality amenity to occupants of the building; - (iii) Encourage view corridors; - (iv) Provide greater solar access to public spaces and other buildings; and - (v) Clearly differentiate between the podium and tower elements.
+- (a) Development must be sensitive to the streetscape character and views.
+A streetscape and context analysis is to be provided in accordance with Part B12 Design Excellence. - (a)(b) A lower 2/3 storey shop front façade is required along Oxford Street and Bronte Road, as identified in Figure 12, and a 6 storey street wall is required on all other streets. - (b)(c) Above the block edge form a tower building form is required.
+This form is to be set back from the street edge and from the front, side and rear boundaries (refer to Figures 13 and 14). - (c)(d) Towers must be slender so as to: - (i) Facilitate cross ventilation; - (ii) Provide high quality amenity to occupants of the building; - (iii) Encourage view corridors; - (iv) Provide greater solar access to public spaces and other buildings; and - (v) Clearly differentiate between the podium and tower elements.